There is a specter haunting viewpoint diversity: the question of its limits.

 This is a question we at Heterodox Academy wonder about and discuss.
 Implicit in the value of heterodoxy is the belief that the truth is not easily known, and people who are sympathetic to our mission will gravitate toward a worldview based on this fundamental uncertainty.
 But we are certain about some things – see slavery and genocide.
 Understanding where this certainty should stop is crucial to understanding the value of viewpoint diversity.

 We are hoping to make progress on this question by sparking an open conversation featuring a multitude of different viewpoints.
 Please leave a comment with your own thoughts or a link to an article or piece of research that contributes to the debate.
 How can we tell an open question that needs viewpoint diversity from a closed question that doesn’t?
 What are some examples that to you feel are “fully resolved,” and what are some examples that others think are “fully resolved” but you feel should still be open?
 Rather than hide the questions that vex us and present a façade of unanimity, we think the “HxA way” is to acknowledge them in the open and bring as many perspectives as possible to bear.
-Let us know in the comments what you think – resolving the matter may be impossible, but through contestation and debate, we can at least move a little closer to the truth.
+Let us know what you think – resolving the matter may be impossible, but through contestation and debate, we can at least move a little closer to the truth.